1896 United States presidential election in New Jersey

 Beginning in 1896, the Democratic party dramatically shifted away from supporting business interests to supporting the interests of farmers and miners of the south and west.
 As the issue of bimetallism – whether to allow silver to be used as currency in addition to gold – split the country along regional boundaries, New Jersey went with the pro-gold standard and pro-business Republicans.
 In the ensuing "System of 1896" that lasted until the Great Depression realignment of 1932, Republicans won the state in all but one election: when New Jersey's own governor, Woodrow Wilson, was the Democratic nominee in 1912.
 Even then, Wilson was barely able to overcome New Jersey's Republican lean, winning with a tiny plurality of 41.20 percent of the vote due to the Republican split between Progressive Teddy Roosevelt and conservative William Howard Taft.

 Beyond even the 4th party system, New Jersey retained the Republican bent it acquired in 1896 for the next century: in the twentieth century, Democrats only won New Jersey nine times, while Republicans won sixteen times.
 On all but three of these occasions (the Democratic landslides of 1936, 1964, and 1996) the margin of victory was less than 10 points.
 Even Franklin Roosevelt only barely won the state in 1932, 1940, and 1944.
 Beginning with Bill Clinton's massive victory in 1996, the state would return to the Democratic fold with the rest of the Northeast during the twenty-first century.
+Bryan would lose New Jersey to McKinley again four years later and would later lose the state again in 1908 to William Howard Taft.